tfeb/tfeb-lisp-hax/README.md

 ### What you can do
 `process-declaration-specifier` lets you call a function on a processed declaration specifier, with the function being handed information which tells it the identifier (canonicalised in the case of type declarations), which variable and function names it applies to if any, and a function which will construct a similar specifier for possibly-different sets of variable or function names or other information.
 Other information can be handed to the function.

+`processing-declaration-specifier` is a slightly restricted macro version of `process-declaration-specifier`.

 Methods on `process-declaration-identifier` allow you to define handlers for declaration identifiers which describe how the function should be called.
 Suitable methods exist for all standard declaration identifiers, so for normal usage you will never need to write methods on this generic function.

 ### The interface